Agriculture & Food Sovereignty

 Utilizing Existing Agricultural Resources

 - The Kewadin Community Garden & Farm: This new garden space was planted by 8 or so families this season.
 In years past, the main organizer, Blossom Paul, had difficulty getting gardeners to participate.
-Facilities Management installed water to the site in the Fall of 2018.
-In the spring, the planting space was disked by a local farmer (megwetch Blossom Paul for arranging!), tilled, bed shaped, and fenced by the Agriculture and Food Sovereignty Department.
-The garden was tended not only by residents in Kewadin, but also GTB members from as far away as Traverse City.
-The Agriculture & Food Sovereignty Dept also managed space at the garden to demonstrate production techniques.
+Facilities Management installed water on the site in the Fall of 2018.
+In the spring, the planting space was disked by a local farmer (megwetch Blossom Paul for arranging!), tilled, bed-shaped, and fenced by the Agriculture and Food Sovereignty Department.
+The garden was tended not only by residents in Kewadin, but also by GTB members from as far away as Traverse City.
+The Agriculture & Food Sovereignty Dept also managed space in the garden to demonstrate production techniques.

 - Food Preservation Workshops: In June and August the Ag Dept. invited food preservation instructor Kara Lynch from Michigan State University Extension to host 2 food preservation workshops for GTB tribal members.
 The cost of the class was covered by the Ag.
 Dept, helping to incentivize tribal members who are interested in growing and preserving their own fruit and vegetables.

-- Ag Dept Apple Orchard Management: Over 2 acres of apple orchard in Peshawbestown has been brought back into production.
+- Ag Dept Apple Orchard Management: Over 2 acres of apple orchards in Peshawbestown has been brought back into production.
 This has involved removing all non-apple trees that have grown during the 15+ years of no management taking place.
 We then mowed, and mulched what trees we could to help preserve these unique apple varieties for use in future years.
-We also had help from Deering Tree Service, helping to clear an acre of so of mature, full size apple tree orchard.
-This orchard is idea habitat for deer and will be utilized by hunters as a perennial feed plot.
+We also had help from Deering Tree Service, helping to clear an acre or so of mature, full-size apple tree orchard.
+This orchard is ideal habitat for deer and will be utilized by hunters as a perennial feed plot.
 This orchard is located north of the Strongheart Civic Center.

 Public Works Partnership: In partnership with the GTB Public Works Dept, we began managing bio-solid waste sustainably on tribal lands.
 GTB Public Works as well as Automotive and Facilities Management have been instrumental in getting our agricultural initiatives off the ground.
 A big Megwetch to those who have helped us!